 The purpose of IWHA is to encourage, promote, and foster historical understanding of, and research in, the relationship between water and humankind; to foster a stronger relationship between those engaged in water history and water administrators, engineers, scientists, planners and other practitioners; and to foster public awareness of the role of water in world history and to promote public participation in resolving water resource issues.

 University of Wisconsin – Center for Culture, History, and Environment

 The University of Wisconsin-Madison is among the world’s leading institutions promoting multi-disciplinary approaches to the study of environmental history.
 An important component of the mission of the Center for Culture, History, and Environment (CHE) is to understand how knowledge, beliefs, political economy, and culture have shaped, and been shaped by, the environment.

 Zentrum fur Umweltgeschichte

-The Centre for Environmental History in the Faculty for Interdisciplinary Studies of Klagenfurt University in Vienna, aims to establish a virtual platform for an Austrian environmental history network.
+The Centre for Environmental History in the University of Natural Resources and Life Sciences, Vienna aims to establish a virtual platform for an Austrian environmental history network.
 It offers an information platform for scholars and research institutions in Austria, provides links to ongoing research projects and documents Austrian environmental history research.